oscaracena/mdevtk/docs/m-vave-smc-pad-pocket.md

 # Common fields/information

-* Manufacturer addresses: there are at least these address:
+* Manufacturer addresses: there are at least these:
   - `00 32 0D`: used for status or dump requests.
   - `00 32 09`: used for setup the controller (set a LED color, pad note, etc).
   - `00 32 01`: used for ACKs.

-* Checksum: usually, the last two bytes contains some kind of checksum, aplied to the relevant fields of the message.
+* Checksum: usually, the last two bytes of each message contains a checksum, aplied to the relevant fields of the message.
 The checksum is of 8-bits, but it is stored using a 7-bit packaging, where the MS-bits are saved on the LS-bits of the following byte.
 Moreover, if the previous byte has remaining bits to pack, the LS-bits of the first byte are also used, so the whole checksum gets offsetted.

+* Setting address: the addressing scheme is the same for many properties: each property of each PAD of each bank of each preset can be addressed individually.
+The address generation scheme is always the same, but each property starts with a different offset, and is separated from the others PADs by a distance of 26 places.
+For instance, the offset for the LEDs is 5, and for the note number is 2.

+  Addresses are created taking into account the preset, the bank and the PAD index.
+Each preset is separated from the next by a distance of 19 places.
+The address of certain property could be obtained with the formula:

+  `address = prop_offset + 19 * preset + (preset * 7 * 16 + bank * 16 + pad) * 26`

+  Being 7 the number of banks and 16 the number of PADs.

+* The PAD mode property address is an exception of the previous rule, as the mode is only affected by the preset and the PAD (is shared across all banks of the same preset).

 # Message list